cnabio/signy/README.md

 INFO[0002] Pushed successfully, with digest "sha256:b4936e42304c184bafc9b06dde9ea1f979129e09a021a8f40abc07f736de9268"
 ```

-- verifying the metadata in the trusted collection for a CNAB bundle against the bundle pushed to an OCI registry
+- Verifying the metadata in the trusted collection for a CNAB bundle against the bundle pushed to an OCI registry

 ```
 $ signy --tlscacert=$NOTARY_CA --server https://localhost:4443 verify localhost:5000/thin-bundle:v1